 \section{Related Work}

-In early studies, sentiment classification was built by LSTM \cite{hochreiter1997long}, GRU \cite{chung2014empirical}, etc. \cite{tang2015effective} combines two LSTM neural networks, one input is the preceding contexts plus target, and the other input is the following contexts plus target. \cite{wang2016attention} proposed an attention-based LSTM to predict polarity at an aspect level. \cite{chen2017recurrent} proposed a model that uses Bi-RNN, location- weighted memory, and attention.
-But these model don't have good performance.
+In early studies, sentiment classification was primarily built using models such as LSTM \cite{hochreiter1997long}, GRU \cite{chung2014empirical}, etc. Tang et al.\cite{tang2015effective} combined two LSTM neural networks: one network processed preceding contexts along with the target, while the other processed following contexts and the target.
+Wang et al.\cite{wang2016attention} proposed an attention-based LSTM to predict polarity at the aspect level.
+Chen et al.\cite{chen2017recurrent} introduced a model utilizing a Bi-RNN, location-weighted memory, and attention mechanisms.
+However, these models did not achieve satisfactory performance.

-After the transformer \cite{vaswani2017attention} was proposed, attention mechanism \cite{bahdanau2014neural} became widely popular, and there are more and more pre-trained models in NLP ,more attention mechanisms, and more strategies of training models, such as, Bert \cite{devlin2018bert}, RoBerta \cite{liu2019roberta}, DeBerta \cite{he2020deberta}, etc. \cite{gao2019target} \cite{sun2019utilizing} proposed a method that uses BERT and auxiliary sentences as prior knowledge to improve sentiment prediction. \cite{wan2020target} employs BERT to construct a multi-task model; it predicts not only the polarity of aspects, but also the location of the target on word level.
-But it uses all permutations for polarities (positive, negative, neutral) and aspects that the dataset contains.
-It causes data imbalance, and the model has a tendency to output 0.
-That makes it hard to train on sentiment prediction task, let alone model also trains on target position prediction task.
+After the transformer architecture was introduced by Vaswani et al.\cite{vaswani2017attention}, attention mechanisms \cite{bahdanau2014neural} gained widespread popularity, resulting in the development of numerous pre-trained models, advanced attention mechanisms, and novel training strategies.
+Notable models include BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, and DeBERTa \cite{he2020deberta}.
+Gao et al.\cite{gao2019target} and Sun et al.\cite{sun2019utilizing} proposed methods using BERT and auxiliary sentences as prior knowledge to enhance sentiment prediction.
+Wan et al.\cite{wan2020target} employed BERT to construct a multi-task model that predicts both the polarity of aspects and the target's location at the word level.
+However, this method relies on all permutations of aspect polarities (positive, negative, neutral) and aspects present in the dataset, resulting in data imbalance and a model prone to outputting 0, making it challenging to train effectively on sentiment prediction tasks.

-Our aspect detection model will be based on SpanEmo, \cite{alhuzali2021spanemo}.
-SpanEmo is used to predict all of the emotions that a sentence has.
-We changed every emotion to every aspect, to see whether SpanEmo can predict every aspect that the sentence contains well.
-Figure \ref{fig:SpanEmo} will show the SpanEmo architecture.
-The input is the combination of all aspects and a sentence, and the output is all aspects of possibility.
+Our aspect detection model builds upon SpanEmo \cite{alhuzali2021spanemo}, which was initially designed to predict multiple emotions within a sentence.
+We adapt SpanEmo to predict aspects instead of emotions, evaluating its capability to accurately identify all aspects present in a sentence.
+Figure \ref{fig:SpanEmo} illustrates the SpanEmo architecture.
+The input to the model is a combination of all aspects and the given sentence, and the output represents the likelihood of each aspect being present.